-Investors are braced for a bumpy ride ahead of Great Plains Energy's (NYS: GXP) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
-The company will unveil its latest earnings Friday.
-Great Plains Energy is a public utility holding company that operates through its four direct subsidiaries: Kansas City Power and Light, KLT, Innovative Energy Consultants, and Great Plains Energy Services.
+Great Plains Energy (NYS: GXP) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
+The company will unveil its latest earnings on Monday, Feb.
+27. Great Plains Energy is a public utility holding company that operates through its four direct subsidiaries: Kansas City Power & Light Company, KLT, Innovative Energy Consultants, and Great Plains Energy Services.

 What analysts say:

 Buy, sell, or hold?: Analysts think investors should stand pat on Great Plains Energy with five of eight analysts rating it hold.
 Analysts don't like Great Plains Energy as much as competitor Westar Energy overall.
 Five out of 10 analysts rate Westar Energy a buy compared to three of eight for Great Plains Energy.
 While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.